blink1073/specifications/source/open-telemetry/open-telemetry.md

 - `exception.type`
 - `exception.stacktrace`

-Unlike command spans, operation spans MUST NOT have an `error.type` attribute: an operation can succeed overall (e.g. via retry) even when one of its underlying commands failed, so `error.type`'s command-level derivation does not carry over to the operation span.
+Unlike command spans, operation spans MUST NOT have an `error.type` attribute.
+An operation can succeed through a retry even when one of its commands failed, so the command-level derivation does not carry over.

 #### Instrumenting Server Commands